Beam Bridges

 Figure 1 shows a two-lane road beam bridge.

-The beams are made of prestressed concrete; the span s ≅ 20 m, the height h ≅ 0.7 m, and the width (per beam) ≅ 1 m.
-The beams are placed side-by-side and supported by two column bents.
+The girders are made of prestressed concrete box-beams with a span s ≅ 20 m, a height h ≅ 0.7 m, and a width ≅ 1 m.
+The beams are placed side-by-side and supported by double-column piers.
 Figure 2 shows a single-lane road beam bridge with steel trusses.

 The beam type and geometry are the same as beam bridge 1, and the support consists of wall piers.
 Figure 3 shows a bridge entrance.